 Jeremiah’s contemporaries “stubbornly followed their own desires and worshiped the images of Baal, as their ancestors taught them.”
 They were caught deep in their sin.
 Their sinfulness separated them from God.

-Are you content being one of the “clueless Christians” taking up room on the church pew?
-Do you desire to grow closer to Jesus so you can be in tune with his heartbeat and desire for your life?
+Don’t be content being one of the “clueless Christians” taking up room on the church pew.
+Instead, ask God to stir up the desire to grow closer to Jesus so you can be in tune with his heartbeat and desire for your life.